Adaptive hp-Polynomial Based Sparse Grid Collocation Algorithms for Piecewise Smooth Functions with Kinks: Numerical examples

 \subsection{Approximation of $\fg$ in various dimensions}

-Last we consider the function $\fg$ for $N=2,5$.
+Next we consider the function $\fg$ for $N=2,5$.
 For each index $i$, a lower value of $a_i$ indicates a higher importance of the variable $x_i$.
-The threshold $w_{\max}$ is set to $10^{-i}$, $i=2,\ldots,6$, for $N=2$ and varies in $[10^{-3},10^{-1}]$ for $N=5$.
+The threshold $w_{\max}$ for \glqq quadratic\grqq{} varies in $[10^{-13},10^{-4}]$ for $N=2$ and is set to $10^{-i}$, $i=3,\ldots,7,$ for $N=5$.
+For the other methods, we use $w_{max}=10^{-i}$, $i=2,\ldots,6$, for $N=2$ and five varying values in $[10^{-3},10^{-1}]$ for $N=5$.
 The threshold for the kink detection is again fixed with $w_{kink}=1$.
 In Figure~\ref{fig:gpfunc-d2-errors} and Figure~\ref{fig:gpfunc-d5-errors}, the convergence results are shown for $\errTwo$ and $\errMax$.
-For $N=2$, the greedy approach hp-GSG-g performs best, whereas for $N=5$, hp-GSG-k is equally good.
-The improvement of both methods compared to \glqq linear\grqq{} and \glqq highest\grqq{} is clearly visible and quite impressive for higher accuracies.
+For $N=2$, the greedy approach $hp$-GSG-g and \glqq quadratic\grqq{} perform best, whereas for $N=5$, $hp$-GSG-k is equally good.
+The advantage of these methods compared to \glqq linear\grqq{} and \glqq highest\grqq{} is clearly visible and quite impressive for $N=2$ and higher accuracies.
 Once again, the strategy \glqq linear\grqq{} needs too much knots for $N=5$.
 Therefore, the corresponding results are not shown in Figure~\ref{fig:gpfunc-d5-errors}.
-The superiority of the new methods is also reflected in the computing time shown in Figure~\ref{fig:gpfunc-cpu} as function of the 2-error.
+The superiority of the new methods for $N=2$ is clearly reflected in the computing time shown in Figure~\ref{fig:gpfunc-cpu} as function of the $2$-error.
+For $N=5$, all methods except \glqq linear\grqq{} perform quite the same.
 The same holds true for the maximum error.